-At Alexandra Infants' and Junior School, it is our belief that all pupils have an equal right to a broad and balanced curriculum, which enables them to reach their full potential.
-Through our teaching we provide learning opportunities that enable all pupils to make good progress.
-We strive hard to meet the needs
+At Alexandra Infants' and Junior School it is our belief that all children have an equal right to a broad and balanced curriculum, which enables them to meet their full potential.
+Through our teaching we provide learning opportunities that are ambitious for all and enable all pupils to make good progress.
+Teachers set high expectations for all pupils in Art.
+They will use appropriate assessment to set ambitious targets and plan challenging work for all groups, including: